li-zhenyuan/li-zhenyuan.github.io/_pages/about.md

 # 🔥 News
+- *2024.12*: 🎉🎉 Our paper "Understanding the Business of Online Affiliate Marketing: An Empirical Study" is accepted by INFOCOM'25.
 - *2024.09*: 🎉🎉 Our paper "Exploring the Depths of WebAudio: Advancing Greybox Fuzzing for Enhanced Vulnerability Detection in Safari" is accepted by APSEC'24.
 - *2024.09*: 🎉🎉 Awarded Ningbo "YongJiang" Talent Programme (Youth Program).
 - *2024.08*: 🎉🎉 Granted National Natural Science Foundation of China (Youth Program).